 In addition, field sobriety tests generally aren’t considered signs of intoxication on their own.

-Not following proper protocol elsewhere is also a major reason why DUI cases may be dismissed.
-For instance, if blood is improperly tested, or the breathalyzer isn’t properly calculated, the evidence gathered may be considered inadmissible.
-More rarely, if the officers question you without reading you your Miranda rights, anything you say may also be inadmissible.
+Not following proper protocol elsewhere is also a significant reason why DUI cases may be dismissed.
+For instance, the evidence gathered may be considered objectionable if blood is improperly tested or the breathalyzer isn’t correctly calculated.
+More rarely, anything you say may be objectionable if the officers question you without reading your Miranda rights.

-The most common scenario is that our lawyers work with the state prosecutors to come to an agreement that keeps the case out of court.
+The most common scenario is that our lawyers work with the state prosecutors to reach an agreement that keeps the case out of court.
 The state is always overly burdened by criminal cases, and if they can take a case off the docket, they will.
-Often, in return for pleading guilty, you will get a reduced charge or reduced punishments.
+You will often get a reduced charge or reduced punishment in return for pleading guilty.

 Help from a Media, PA DUI Lawyer

-Whether this is your first or fifth DUI arrest, legal options are available to you.
+Legal options are available to you, whether this is your first or fifth DUI arrest.
 At the Law Offices of Steven E. Kellis, we have years of experience helping clients fight their DUI charges to get them reduced or thrown out altogether.

 Our DUI defense attorney represents those facing DUI, drug crime, and criminal charges throughout Eastern Pennsylvania.
 Call or contact us online to get started.